India or Bharat? The row over country’s name explained

+The country, which comfortably juggles multiple names of ancient and modern origin, could be renamed, say reports.
+But what are these names and where did they come from?

+'What is the intention behind it?': DMK MP Kanimozhi on 'President of Bharat' on G20 summit dinner invitation

-India could officially be renamed to “Bharat” by the Narendra Modi government, according to recent and unconfirmed reports fueled by the emergence of one of the biggest official correspondence invites for the G20 summit that asked people to join the “President of Bharat” for dinner.
+India could officially be renamed “Bharat” by the Narendra Modi government, according to recent reports that have been fueled by invites for the G20 summit that asked people to join the “President of Bharat” for dinner.

-Several opposition leaders took to social media to share the invites to the dinner to be held on 9 September, that shed the country’s English name “India”.
-Mr Modi’s ruling Hindu nationalist government is rumoured to be looking to change the name during a special parliamentary session this month amid instances of the removal of the traces of previous governments and leaders, including the country’s first prime minister Jawaharlal Nehru, from official landmarks and buildings of national importance.

-The name change from “India” to “Bharat” in the formal invite for a global summit, that will see Joe Biden and Rishi Sunak in attendance, could possibly be a hint by the Modi administration that India could soon be renamed.
+Various Indian media reports suggest Mr Modi’s ruling Hindu nationalist government is looking to change the country’s name during an upcoming “special session” of parliament, though this has not been confirmed by officials.

+In recent years the Modi administration has steadily chipped away at the legacies of former governments and leaders, changing names of official landmarks and buildings of national importance, while the prime minister says India has “left behind” former rulers Britain in a move to break away from the country’s colonial past.

 What is India officially called?